-Financial Accounting Standard Board (FASB) was founded in 1973 as an independent, private sector, not-for-profit organization.
+The Financial Accounting Standard Board (FASB) was founded in 1973 as an independent, private-sector, not-for-profit organisation.

 It establishes accounting principles and accounting procedures.
 The body of this principle and procedures are called General Accounting-Accepted Principal (GAAP).
 FASB is regulated by the Security and Exchange Commission and the Financial Accounting Foundation.

 Mission of FASB